ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 A relative path, beginning with `@`, refers to the current array element or member value as the filter selector iterates over the array or object.

-A singular path by itself in a Boolean context is an existence test with result `true` if the path selects a node and result `false` if the path does not select a node.
+A singular path by itself in a Boolean context is an existence test which yields true if the path selects a node and yields false if the path does not select a node.
 To be more specific about the actual value of a node selected by a path, explicit comparisons are necessary.
 This existence test — as an exception to the general rule — also works with nodes with structured values.

-When a path resulting in an empty nodelist appears on either side of a comparison, the result of the comparison is true if and only if the comparison operator is `==`, `>=` or `<=` and the other side of the comparison is also a path resulting in an empty nodelist.
+When a path resulting in an empty nodelist appears on either side of a comparison, the comparison yields true if and only if the comparison operator is `==`, `>=` or `<=` and the other side of the comparison is also a path resulting in an empty nodelist.